gomods/athens/docs/content/intro/community-roles.md

 Community members are folks who decide they want to get involved with our community.
 Absolutely anyone can do that whenever they want.
-If you want to get involved, that doesn't mean you have to continue being involved, but we hope our community is welcoming and the work is interesting enough to convince you to stay :)
+If you want to get involved, that doesn't mean you have to commit to being involved, but we hope our community is welcoming and the work is interesting enough to convince you to stay :)

 We'll provide all the support we can possibly provide to help you contribute